-- 1. Set the Power Switch to the "ON" position, upward.
-The pilot lamp should light.
-An interval of approximately 30 seconds is required for Radiotrons UY-224 to heat before satisfactory reception is possible. - 2.
-Set the Local-Distant Switch to the "DISTANT" position. - 3.
-Set the Volume Control in approximately the middle position.
+- 4. Set the Volume Control in approximately the middle position.
 Then turn the Selector slowly in either direction.
-If no station is heard at any point, advance the Volume Control in the clockwise direction slowly, while rotating the Selector, until a station is heard. - 4.
-Adjust the Selector for maximum signal strength. - 5.
+If no station is heard at any point, advance the Volume Control in the clockwise direction slowly, while rotating the Selector, until a station is heard. - 5.
+Adjust the Selector for maximum signal strength. - 6.
 Adjust to the desired volume by means of the Volume Control.
-Because of the extreme sensitivity of Radiola 44, a more satisfactory adjustment is obtained, when receiving powerful nearby stations, by setting the Local-Distant Switch in the "LOCAL" position. - 6.
-When through operating snap the Power Switch to the "OFF" position.
+Because of the extreme sensitivity of Radiola 47, a more satisfactory adjustment is obtained, when receiving powerful nearby stations, by setting the Local-Distant Switch to "LOCAL" - 7.
+When through operating snap the On-Off Switch to "OFF".

-Note-If the Volume Control is too far advanced when receiving strong signals, it may occur that the station can be tuned in over a broad continuous range on the selector dial.
+NOTE-If the Volume Control is too far advanced when receiving strong signals, it may occur that the station can be tuned in over a broad continuous range on the selector scale.
 In general, best reception of any station is obtained if the tuning is done with the Volume Control set at the furthest counter-clockwise position at which the station can be heard.
 After the correct setting of the Selector is obtained, the volume may be increased as desired with the Volume Control.